Skip to main content

 Learning outcomes

-At the completion of this course you will have developed:
+At the completion of this course you should have developed:

 • Foundational understanding of the design thinking process